An Accessible Experience

 Wheelchairs are available for free at both Information Desks.

 Automatic Doors are located at the entrances to the Nature Exploration Center and Nature Research Center.
-Visitors are cautioned there are currently no automatic doors on the second and third floor bridges that connect the two buildings.
+There are automatic doors on the second floor bridge that connects the two buildings.
+Visitors are cautioned there are currently no automatic doors on the third floor bridge that connects the two buildings.

 Accessible Seating is available in the SECU Daily Planet Theater and WRAL 3D Theater for visitors using scooters or wheelchairs.